What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It is important to "proceed while keeping an eye on the overall balance."

-Also, when handling dolls, handle them with care,
+Also, when handling dolls, handle them carefully,

 Chirashizushi is a gorgeous dish made with colorful ingredients.